Research

 Controllable Lesion Data Synthesis

-Scaling law is widely deemed as the cornerstone towards medical foundation models.
-However, the collection of sufficient training data, particularly those related to lesions, may remain an unattainable objective in clinical practice.
+Large-scale medical imaging datasets are essential for developing robust medical AI models.
+However, the collection of sufficient training data, particularly those related to lesions, remains as a critical challenge in clinical practice.
 We utilize generative models to disentangle lesion attributes and create diverse annotated lesion data in a controllable manner.
 This not only facilitates the training of medical AI but also serves as a robustness assessment benchmark, and potentially acts as a medical education tool.

 Chest X-ray Lung Nodule Synthesis for Lung Nodule Detection